 - 1/2 teaspoon salt

-- Step 1 In a small bowl, add the mustard, vinegar, lemon juice, garlic, honey and salt.
+- Step 4 For the Dressing: In a small bowl, add the mustard, vinegar, lemon juice, garlic, honey and salt.
 Whisk well to incorporate.